pcardotatgit/webex_for_xdr_part-5_websocket/README.md

 # Websockets Webex Bot

-This project was largely inspired from the following resources.
+This project was largely inspired by the following resources.

 https://0x2142.com/how-to-building-a-basic-webex-chatbot/